Skip to content

 The database url was undefined, so the command fly secrets set MONGODB_URI was forgotten.

-You will also need to whitelist the the fly.io app's IP address in MongoDB Atlas.
+You will also need to whitelist the fly.io app's IP address in MongoDB Atlas.
 If you don't MongoDB will refuse the connection.

 Sadly, fly.io does not provide you a dedicated IPv4 address for your app, so you will need to allow all IP addresses in MongoDB Atlas.